DeFiWiki/defiwiki-mono/docs/DeFiWiki-system-overview-tokenomics.md

 ### Wiki page structure & incentives

 Every wiki is divided into sections

+#### example
+**project 1 wiki page**

+section-abstract
+section-tvl
+section-tokenPrice
+section-marketCap
+section-tokenomics

+#### description
 There is always a rewards stream for every section of the wiki page.
 This stream goes to the *maintainer* who is the last *editor*  who successfully challenged the section content.
 This incentivizes editors to both:
 1. Make sure their content is always up to date and cannot be challenged.
 (if it is not and is challenged successfully the staking rewards from challanged section starts flowing to the challenger who effectively becomes the new editor for the specified section.)
-2. Incentivizes editors to look for mistakes / inconsistencies in contents of wiki pages.
-If they find it, they can challenge it and start receiving staking rewards themselves.
+2. Incentivizes editors to look for mistakes / inconsistencies in sections of wiki pages.
+If they find any, they can challenge section and start receiving staking rewards themselves.
 3. This mechanism lets editors specialize both horizontally or vertically
 	1. horizontal specialization
-		1. example
+		- example
-			1. editor specializes in updating TVL for all defi projects by running a bot which pulls the data off the blockchain / website
+			- editor specializes in updating TVL for all defi projects by running a bot which pulls the data from a blockchain / website
 	2. vertical specialization
+		- example
-		1. editor specializes in updating specific wiki page, he is part of synthetix community, so knows all the newest info about new products, roadmap etc.
+		    - editor specializes in updating specific wiki page, he is part of some defi community, so knows all the newest info about new products, roadmap etc.

 ### Token distribution
+There will be a WIK token, standard ERC20 token to create incentives.
 WIK tokens need to be initially distributed amongst large group of potential community members.
 Initial distribution of token needs to target communities various DeFi communities.
 The goal here is to get token into the hands of content creators(editors), voters and broader defi community potentially interested in consuming the content.

  Every actor who wants to actively participate in content creation or curation needs WIK token to participate.
 This is because every party needs to put up stake in order to participate to ensure good behaviour and have a threat of loss funds.